Looking for an outdoor security camera to monitor the vicinity of your home?

-The Kasa app (available on iOS and Android) is used to set up and control the camera.
+The Kasa app (available for iOS and Android) is used to set up and control the camera.
 It is as seamless and as fuss-free as it gets - the app helpfully offers a graphical guide to walk users through the mounting of the camera.

 • Competitive price

 • Quality videos